Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/claims.md

 ![ps-1](assets/new-claims/ps-01.jpg)

-Select the address that you have claimed DOT to during pre-genesis.
+Select the address that you have claimed SOLAR to during pre-genesis.

 ![ps-2](assets/new-claims/ps-02.jpg)